attack68/rateslib/docs/source/g_curves.rst

 Curves
 ************

 A misconception in finance is that interest rate curves are defined by par swap rates, for example, a SOFR curve might be defined by the par SOFR rates:
 {1M, 2M, 3M, 6M, 1Y, 2Y, 3Y, etc. }.
 This is **not** true.
 Whilst that information *is*
-sufficient to create a SOFR curve it is a very narrow subset of the possibilities permissible for creating curves, and it exemplifies a misunderstanding of the **generalised process** for constructing curves.
-It also excludes sets of other curves such as bond credit curves.
+sufficient to create a SOFR curve (and probably likely to lead to a **bootstrapping** method, which ``rateslib`` does not perform) it is a very narrow subset of the possibilities permissible for creating curves.

 In ``rateslib`` **defining curves** and then **solving them with calibrating instruments** are two separate processes.
-There needs to be weak mathematical association between them (for the solver to be successful) but it certainly does not need to be as strong as ensuring the nodes on the curve and the rates supplied are one-to-one equivalent.
+This provides maximal flexibility whilst providing a process that is fully generalised and consistent throughout.

-The following pages of the guide aim to explain the individual components and their parameters.
+The following pages describe these two processes.

 .. toctree::
     :maxdepth: 0